giantswarm/docs/src/content/guides/using-persistent-volumes-with-csi-driver-on-aws/index.md

 Once you have a Persistent Volume Claim you can [claim it as a Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#claims-as-volumes) in your Pods.

-Note that an EBS Volume can only be used by a single Pod at the same time.
+Note that an EBS volume can only be used by a single pod at the same time.
 Thus, the access mode of your PVC can only be `ReadWriteOnce`.

 Under the hood the EBS Volume stays detached from your nodes as long as it is not claimed by a Pod.
 As soon as a Pod claims it, it gets attached to the node that holds the Pod.